The Top 10 Video Marketing Benefits

 From brands, people prefer video content over emails, newsletters, social images, social videos, blog posts, and downloadable content (like PDFs), according to data from HubSpot.

-When they’re considering buying something and want to research their options, consumers use a variety of methods.
+Consumers use various methods when they’re considering buying something and want to research their options.
 Some of the top tactics include using a search engine, visiting a company or product’s official website, looking at review websites, and watching videos.
 Video could easily be incorporated into every one of those places, giving your brand a better chance of convincing the consumer.

 4. Rank Higher in Search